Did you know that there were Facebook groups for bloggers filled with people who will share, like, and comment on your blog posts

 Like I said, all Facebook groups are not created equally.
 You will first need to determine what your ultimate end goal is and decide if the group you’ve joined can help you to achieve that.

-There are a few Facebook groups for bloggers that I am a part of that follow a strict schedule.
-In these groups, you are able to drop links to your latest Instagram or Facebook page post and all the people on the thread are required to click on your link and like your post.
+There are a few closed Facebook groups that I am a part of that follow a strict schedule.
+In these groups, you are able to add links to your latest Instagram or Facebook page post and all the people on the thread who also add links are required to click on your link and like your post.

 This helps with your engagement rates on these platforms.
-I actually time my posts now to the schedule of these groups so that my fresh posts can get the instant boost and Facebook and Instagram will see this post as valuable since so many people are liking my new content.
+If you time your posts to the schedule of these groups your fresh posts may receive an instant boost.
+Facebook and Instagram will see this post as valuable since so many people are liking your new content.

-Repin groups I love because the more people repinning your pins, the better chance you have for a pin to go viral or at least be seen by a vast audience.
-I never participate anymore in threads that require me to pin all pins.
+Repin groups are great because the more people repinning your pins, the better chance you have for a pin to go viral or at least be seen by a vast audience.

 I used to feel real cheeky joining threads requesting others to leave a comment on my blog posts.
 I think commenting should be something you do when the content really interests you, not because you are somehow required to.